AngMaher/Prevail-pp5/README.md

 ### Persona of typical User.
 - I believe the persona of the user of this site is mainly female with an age range of approximately 30 to 60 years of age.
 - They are looking to get healthier and want to have support, inspiration and guidance while doing so.
-- They want a physical class or online class but an easy way of paying for it.
+- They want a physical class but somewhere to buy equipement to help with their journey.
 - They want to be able to purchase the merchandise from the class online.